ahusan/cleaninstall-node/README.md

 npm test
 ```

-The tests use mock-fs to simulate file system operations without actually modifying your file system.
+The tests should ideally use mocking libraries (like `mock-fs`, or Jest's mocking capabilities for `fs`, `glob`, `execa`, `readline`) to simulate file system operations and external processes without side effects.

 ### Publishing